mmondics/mq-cp4int-zos/README.md

     * Transmission protocol: TCP
     * Connection name: <YOUR_BASTION_IP>(443)
         * *You can find this by logging onto the OpenShift cluster's bastion node and running `ifconfig -a`, or by asking your system administrator*
+        * *443 is the default https port for the OpenShift router*
     * Transmission queue: <YOUR_TRANSMISSION_QUEUE>
         * *Look at the Queues section of your z/OS queue manager, or ask your system administrator*
     * SSL Cipher Spec: <YOUR_SSL_CIPHER>